glycerine/offheap/README.md

  storage.
 This storage can also optionally be backed by memory mapped file for speedy persistence and fast startup times.

+ See offheap.go for all the interesting code.
+Modify val_t to hold you values, and key_t to contain your keys.
+Current sample code for int64, []byte, and string keys are provided.
+For speed, xxhash64 is used to produce uint64 hashes of strings and []byte.

+ Note that all your key and values should be inline in the Cell.
+If you point back into the go-heap, such values maybe garbage collected by the Go runtime without notice.

  Initial HashTable implementation inspired by the public domain C++ code of

  [https://github.com/preshing/CompareIntegerMaps](https://github.com/preshing/CompareIntegerMaps)